Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Signs And Symptoms In Infants (Babies Less Than One Year of Age)

 In infants, there is dry skin with redness, itching and scaling.
 This may disturb sleep.
 Rashes on cheeks, scalp, front of arms or legs may occur.
-In some cases, fluid may ooze from rash.
+In some cases, fluid may ooze from the rash.

 Signs And Symptoms In Children